wixplosives/stylable.io/docs/getting-started/get-started.md

 Optionally, you can install [**Stylable Intelligence**](./stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics.
 Currently supported for only Visual Studio Code (version 1.18 and later).

-## What can I do

-- **Build a Stylable component** - If you are looking to style a component, follow the steps in the [Stylable Basics Guide](../guides/components-basics.md) and [Best Practices Guide](../guides/component-best-practices.md)

-- **Build an app** - If you want to use **Stylable** while building a web application, go to [Build a Stylable Application](../guides/stylable-application.md).
-Read the steps and recommendations for building a performant web application that doesn't depend on other libraries for styling.

-- **Create a library** - If you want guidance in creating a component library, read [Create a Stylable Component Library](../guides/stylable-component-library.md).
-Here you can follow our recommendations for building a library that can be used cross-project and includes theming, external styling and reusable components.
+## What's next

+- **Learn with the handbook** - Take a tour through stylable features and how to use them in the [handbook guides](../guides/handbook/intro.md)

-- **Learn** - Take a look at our [specification reference documents](../references/cheatsheet.md) to get more acquanted with our code and for specific code examples.
+- **Read the API docs** - Take a look at our [specification reference documents](../references/cheatsheet.md) to get more acquainted with our code and for specific code examples.
 Use the overview as a cheatsheet to help you keep track of **Stylable** syntax.